alaskasquirrel/Geek-Podcasts/README.md

 * [The Path to Performance](https://pathtoperf.com/) - A podcast for everyone dedicated to making websites faster.
 * [The Ship Show](http://theshipshow.com/) - Build engineering, DevOps, release management & everything in between!
 * [The Stack Overflow Podcast](https://stackoverflow.blog/podcasts/) - A weekly podcast about developers and the Stack Overflow community.
+* [The Stalman Podcast](http://www.stalmanpodcast.com/) - We are all creators now and we want the technology to get out of the way of our great ideas.
+Tyler Stalman & guests bridge the gap between photography, film making, design and the tools we use to create them.
 * [The Web Ahead](http://5by5.tv/webahead) - Conversations with world experts on changing technologies and future of the web.
 The Web Ahead is your shortcut to keeping up.
 * [The Web Platform Podcast](http://thewebplatform.libsyn.com/) - A weekly show that dives deep into all things web from the developers building the platform today.
 * [This Developer's Life](http://thisdeveloperslife.com/) - A podcast about developers and their lives.